-The Commission publishes macroeconomic forecasts for the EU and the Member States twice a year, in the spring (May) and in the autumn (November).
-These forecasts are produced by the Directorate-General for Economic and Financial Affairs (DG ECFIN) and include a chapter on Latvia.
+The Commission publishes macroeconomic forecasts for the EU and the Member States three times a year, in the spring (May), in the autumn (November) and in the winter (February).
+These forecasts are produced by the Directorate-General for Economic and Financial Affairs (DG ECFIN).

-Currently, Latvia is subject to an excessive deficit procedure.
+Currently, Latvia is not subject to an Excessive Deficit Procedure.

 As part of the Europe 2020 strategy for a smart, sustainable and inclusive EU economy, each spring Latvia submits a national reform programme (NRP).
 Based on an assessment by the Commission prepared by DG ECFIN (see the document in section 5.1), the Council adopts country-specific recommendations in the scope of the European Semester.